tripledio/tripledio.github.io/_courses/08-hexagonal-architecture-immersion.md

 ## Intended audience

-This is a hands-on course aimed at experienced developers.
-This course will be hands-on, so coding experience will be needed.
+This is a hands-on course aimed at experienced developers so coding experience will be needed.
 We can vary the depth and speed of the course, depending on the audience.
 Preferably we have a group of people of the same level so that everyone gets the most value from it.

 ## Duration